Anastasio Cuschieri: Politics

 Cuschieri was also engaged in party politics.
 His early commitments were characterised by his love of the Latin culture, and, together with others, decided that Malta's own culture should be defined in Latin, rather than in Anglo-Saxon, terms.
 This pitched him against the Protestant British colonial government of Malta.
 Nonetheless, his political commitment had a pronounced social edge.
 In 1921, when his political activity became more manifest, he was encouraged by a visit to Malta made by the Jesuit Charles Plater to accept an invitation by the Unione Cattolica San Giuseppe (St. Joseph Catholic Workers' Union) to become the first Director of a Study Club which had the intention of educating workers.
 This society was domesticated by the Catholic Church to keep workers away from socialist teachings and action.
 This was in harmony with Cuschieri's conservative politics.

 After 1921 Cuschieri's political engagements continued to grow gradually.
 The rise to power of Benito Mussolini in Italy in 1922 made him, and many others in Malta, look to fascism with increasing fascination and appeal.
 Like many other Neo-Thomists, Cuschieri saw great congruence between the Scholastics' philosophical position and the Italian philosophy of fascism.
 By time, Cuschieri became an overt and avowed Fascist, and this was recognised both in Malta and in Italy.
-In 1932, Cuschieri was elected to parliament on behalf of the Fascist Nationalist Party as a representative of university graduates.
+In 1932, Cuschieri was elected to parliament on behalf of the pro-Italian (but never officially fascist) Nationalist Party as a representative of university graduates.